yogeshhegde/processor-sdk-doc/source/devices/AM62LX/linux/Linux_Performance_Guide.rst

 ^^^^^^^^^^^^^^^^^

-These are power measurements taken while the device is in various low power modes like Deep Sleep, RTC + I/O + DDR, and RTC Only.
+These are power measurements taken while the device is in various low power modes like DeepSleep, RTC + I/O + DDR, and RTC Only.

-.. csv-table:: Deep Sleep Power Performance
+.. csv-table:: DeepSleep Power Performance
      :header: "Rail name","Rail voltage(V)","Power (mW)"

      "vdd_core", "0.75", "7.17"